Eber Hampton: Academic career

 After leaving UCSB, he received a job offer teaching psychology at Minnesota State University, Mankato.
 Hampton would later serve as director of the Harvard American Indian Program, and would later move to the U.S. State of Alaska to join the faculty of the University of Alaska.
 Eventually, Hampton would become associate dean of the College of Rural Alaska.

 In 1991, Hampton was appointed President of the First Nations University of Canada.
 As President, he would preside over the university's formal name change from its previous name, Saskatechwan Indian Federated College, as well as the construction of its new facility, designed by architect Douglas Cardinal.
 In 2005, during her visit to Saskatchewan, Queen Elizabeth II presented a stone tablet with her initials to Hampton.

 Personal life

 Hampton's son, John Hampton, is the director of the MacKenzie Art Gallery in Regina, Saskatchewan.
-His nephew, Adriel Hampton, is an American political figure who is currently running for Governor of California in the 2022 election.
+His nephew, Adriel Hampton, is an American political figure who ran for Governor of California in the 2022 election.
 Hampton has served on an array of boards of organizations, including the Advisory Board for the Institute for Aboriginal People's Health and the Canadian Executive Service Organization.